sharhan-alhassan/git-test/README.md

     the output of the push gives:
     - `2566....aete(SHA) main - >main`
     - meaning, we have pushed our main branch to Github's main branch

+### git diff
+- A diff(short for difference) is the difference between two sets of changes.
+    1. Lines starting with `(-)` are lines we deleted entirely or in part
+    2. Lines starting with `(+)` are lines we added
+- This process can look tiring, thus the existence of GUI program to implement this
+- The program is called `GitX`.
+- Other alternatives are GitHub Desktop client.
+In fact, the github page or repository offers this wonderful tool

+## How to collaborate with others in Git
+- The power of git lies in working or collaborating with others on a project.
+- For best best practice, it is advisable not to work directly on the `main` branch.
+The `main` branch suppose to be the `source of truth` for the project and changes to it should be carefully reviewed.
+- So it is appropriate to *branch* off our *main* into our own *feature branch* and then *merge* those changes back again into *main*

+### git chechout -b
+This command moves you out to a feature branch, for instance `git checkout -b chapter-2`.
+This basically mean, to `change my local project to look exactly like the project looked at some specific point in time`.
+It is basically identical to `main`